openstack/ironic/doc/source/cmds/ironic-dbsync.rst

 The :command:`ironic-dbsync` utility is used to create the database schema tables that the ironic services will use for storage.
-It can also be used to upgrade (or downgrade) existing database tables when migrating between different versions of ironic.
+It can also be used to upgrade existing database tables when migrating between different versions of ironic.

 The `Alembic library <http://alembic.readthedocs.org>`_ is used to perform